Android-for-Python/Android-for-Python-Users/README.md

 asyncio.run(ExampleApp().async_run('asyncio'))
 ```

 Alone, this does not allow us to combine routines and coroutines.
 An app can't directly call a coroutine from, say, a Kivy UI event such as a Button event.
 But an app can do this indirectly.

 The details are different for the `trio` and `asyncio` packages.

-The basic approaches are shown in the next two sections, with simple examples.
-Using `trio` a coroutine is *started* from a routine.
-Using `asyncio` a coroutine is *enabled* from a routine.
+But the approac is the same, a co-rountine is scheduled on the async loop from a routine.

 ### trio

 [Trio](https://trio.readthedocs.io/en/stable/) is an alternative async library to Python's built-in `asyncio`.

-Using Trio, indirectly call a coroutine from a routine by initializing the app with the `trio` event loop, and using this to call `start_soon()`.
-The coroutine is *started* from a routine.
+Using `trio`, a coroutine is scheduled with `nursery.start_soon()`:

 ```python
 from kivy.app import App